serinaf127/Vwesion-Control/README.md

 Please read our Code of Conduct for information regarding how to contribute to our project in a friendly, and respectful manner.

 ## How to Contribute
-If you want to help us with our project, we encourage all types of contributions, including bug reports, code contributions, documentation, and many more.<br />
+If you want to help us with our project, we encourage all types of contributions, including bug reports, code contributions, documentation, and many more.

 **Please do:** <br />
 -Be responsible for all activities and content you post/upload.<br />
 -Cite the source of anything you post or upload if it is not your own original content.<br />